STEllAR-GROUP/hpx/docs/sphinx/manual/hpx_runtime_and_resources.rst

 |hpx| thread scheduling policies
 ================================

-The HPX runtime has five thread scheduling policies: local-priority, static-priority, local, static and abp-priority.
+The |hpx| runtime has five thread scheduling policies: local-priority, static-priority, local, static and abp-priority.
 These policies can be specified from the command line using the command line option :option:`--hpx:queuing`.
 In order to use a particular scheduling policy, the runtime system must be built